andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 ![examples](/assets/example_structures.png)

-On the left, we see multiple cages with no windows, the one on the bottom right is entirely nonporous.
-The volumes calculated are within ~200 Angstrom^3 of reported VOIDOO volumes ([a paper on this](https://pubs.acs.org/doi/10.1021/jacs.9b03776)), but I would suggest that changes in bead diameter and resolution could be the cause of this. :warning: :warning:
+On the left, we see multiple cages with no windows, the one on the right is entirely nonporous.
+The volumes calculated for the first three are within ~200 Angstrom^3 of reported VOIDOO volumes ([a paper on this](https://pubs.acs.org/doi/10.1021/jacs.9b03776)), but I would suggest that changes in bead diameter and resolution could be the cause of this. :warning:

 What next?
 ------

-A series of examples is provided [here](https://github.com/andrewtarzia/PoreMapper/tree/main/examples).
+A series of examples are provided [here](https://github.com/andrewtarzia/PoreMapper/tree/main/examples).
 This package is simple and after spending a short amount of time writing it and being very happy with the outcome, for visualisation at least, I decided that merging it with pyWindow (more code from the Jelfs group: [pyWindow](https://github.com/marcinmiklitz/pywindow)) would be best.
 This would include rewrite/clean-up/improvements/bug-fixes to pyWindow, which I hope to report on soon!

 **Please, test it, use it, break it and send me feedback!**